BilalALBENNI/IAMZ-U5-Assignment/report.md

 ## 1.1 How we solved the exercises:

 ###  EX1: We unzipped the reference proteome and used makeblastdb to formal it into searchable protein database.
 The process made 15719 sequences.
+I also noted that the E-value is calculated as E=m×n×2−S, where n is the database size.
+This means that as our database grows to 15,719 sequences, the probability of finding a random match increases, requiring a lower E-value for a result to be truly significant.

 ```bash
 makeblastdb -dbtype prot -in uniprot_Atha.fasta